Save big (up to $1,875) on small business tools with our free membership, business.com+

 8. Give your employees a voice.

-For employees who feel they have no say in organizational decision-making, burnout can be a natural or even expected consequence.
+When employees feel they have no say in organizational decision-making, burnout can be a natural or even expected consequence.
 These tips from Dale Carnegie on empowering employees have endured because they work:

 • Challenge your team members.